Learn about the difference between custom and Klaviyo properties, how to use them, how to remove them, best practices, and more.

 The second way to gather custom properties is to ask your customers for this information directly.
 You can take three possible routes to collect information from customers:

-- Collect custom properties with a subscribe or manage preferences page
+- Creating a subscribe or manage preferences page

 Signup Form Example

-If they then select “Blue,” this is will be mapped to their profile within your account.
+For the example above, a dropdown allows a customer to select their favorite color.
+If they select “Blue,” this is will be mapped to their profile within your account.
 If this person already has a value for that property on their profile, when they submit the form, the existing value will be overwritten by their new value.

 Form with Hidden Fields Example